y103kim/blog-posts/_drafts/2021-01-24-How-gdb-read-stack-frame.md

 Section information seperated by BFD is uesd to create `struct objfile` which is corresponding to vmlinux. `syms_from_objfile` will scan symbols from debug sections.

-On loading file, GDB only collects partial information about the symbol.
+On loading vmlinux file, GDB only collects partial information about the symbol.
 It means GDB lazily access to subtree of DIEs.
 Otherwise, if you use `-readnow` flag, GDB will traverse whole DIEs with `expand_all_symtabs`.
+Thanks to lazy access, vmlinux which has huge debug information can be loaded quickly.

 ```c++
 static struct objfile *